Prag8855/aab/content/guides/first-bank-account-in-germany.md

 - get paid by your employer
 - pay your rent
-- pay all kinds of taxes
+- pay all kinds of [taxes](/guides/taxes)
-- buy things online
-- buy things in stores
+- buy things online and in stores

-You need a bank that allows [SEPA transfers](/glossary/SEPA-%C3%9Cberweisung).
+Your bank must allow [SEPA transfers](/glossary/SEPA-%C3%9Cberweisung).
 This is how your employer pays you, and how you pay your rent and your taxes.

-All EU banks and most European banks allow SEPA transfers.[^0] This is why you need a European bank account.
-You don't need a German bank; just a bank in a European country.
+All EU banks and most European banks allow SEPA transfers.[^0]

+You don't need a German bank.
+You can open a bank account in any European country, including the United Kingdom.

 ## German banks for expats

 If you are new in Germany, it's harder to open a bank account.
-You have no [registered address](/glossary/Anmeldung), no [job](/guides/find-a-job-in-berlin), no [residence permit](/glossary/Aufenthaltstitel) and no credit history.
-Some banks don't accept your foreign passport.[^1]
+Banks often ask for a [registered address](/glossary/Anmeldung), a [job](/guides/find-a-job-in-berlin), a [residence permit](/glossary/Aufenthaltstitel) or credit history.
+Banks often refuse passports from certain countries.[^1]

-An expat-friendly bank lets you open an account anyway.
+An expat-friendly bank makes it easier to open an account.

 ### Expat-friendly banks